fyfirman/eko-docs/src/content/docs/browseruse/browser-extension.md

 This guide demonstrates how to use Eko's browser automation capabilities in a browser extension environment.

 ## What is browser use
-Browser Use is a automation tool that operates web pages through screenshot and [element extraction techniques](/docs/architecture/web-extraction).
+Browser Use is a automation tool that operates web pages through screenshot and [Web Extraction Technology](/docs/architecture/web-extraction).
 It can perform various automated operations on web pages and interact with elements without real mouse operations.
 Browser Use enables you to complete daily tasks efficiently and accurately.

 ## Why use it in browser extension?